METACEO/nodejs.steinmetz/README.md

 ## Installation & Use

 For programmatic usage (use in your Node.js application) install via NPM.
+Click [here](https://www.npmjs.com/package/steinmetz) to find the package's page.

 ```
 npm install --save steinmetz